Kristina01111000/Drws_site/README.md

 - connect the get out app page to the rest of the site
 - make a slide for the app with a link to the app page

-1/25

-Lesson 6: This lesson will teach you about the metaphysics of the four elements, specifically the numerology of the elements and their effect on nature
-Lesson 7: Learn about how spirituality, science, art, and the mundane parts of our lives relate to the four elements.
-Lesson 8: Learn how the four elements have been integrated into an exciting new easy-to-learn yoga.
-Lesson 9: Here is a more in-depth yoga sequence that focuses on each element and how they can help specific parts of your body.

 For next week:
 See if PMP can show the start date of the users if they aren’t paying